#83. Self-Directed Education: What Is It and How Does It Work?

 Dear friends,

-As an introduction to the topic, I am pasting in an essay I wrote about Self-Directed Education for a special issue of the open-access journal On the Horizon devoted to Self-Directed Education.
+For this letter, I am pasting in (slightly modified) an essay I wrote about Self-Directed Education (SDE) for a special issue of the open-access journal On the Horizon devoted to Self-Directed Education.
+Some of you are long-time advocates of Self-Directed Education, others are completely new to the topic.

 —